 B:TAS That Other Show – all the aesthetics have been bumped up three or four decades.
 There’s not a fedora or tie to be found among these gangsters, and you shouldn’t hold your breath expecting that to change.

-His backup gone, Thorne does something incredibly dumb and entirely reasonable for a guy in his position: offer this bigger, scarier outlaw a cut of the loot.
+His backup gone, Thorne does something I really wish more Batman stories would try: offer this bigger, scarier outlaw a cut of the loot.
 Sure, we know it’s pointless, but what mafioso wouldn’t treat bribes as a fact of life, especially in Gotham?
 When that fizzles out – or maybe he’s just realized there’s nothing stopping the new guy from taking a 100% cut – then he bails.

 For a whole roof and a half.

-So Thorne’s off to the clink, but not before he cues our hero’s first line:
+So Thorne’s off to the clink, but not before cuing our hero’s first dialogue:

 “H-How’d you do that?”